rd-alliance/metadata-directory/standards/dif-directory-interchange-format.md

 ---
-title: DIF - Directory Interchange Format
+title: DIF (Directory Interchange Format)
 slug: dif-directory-interchange-format
 description: <p>An early metadata initiative from the Earth sciences community, intended for the description of scientific data sets.
 It inlcudes elements focusing on instruments